CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

          ![](images/a141.jpg "search gateway")

-     >**Note:** This might take 5-6 minutes for updating the firewallpolicy.
-Wait for the firewallpolicy to get updated before proceeding to next steps.
+     >**Note:** This might take 5-6 minutes to update the firewall policy.
+Wait for the firewall policy to get updated before proceeding to next steps.

 1. Once the deployment completes navigate back to the Bastion VM tab and refresh the page where you have browsed for `www.news18.com`.
 On the Privacy error connection page, click on **Advanced**.